-Chinese Premier says Hong Kong not yet out of its 'dilemma'
+Chinese Premier says Hong Kong not yet out of protest 'dilemma'

-HONG KONG (Reuters) - Chinese Premier Li Keqiang met with Hong Kong leader Carrie Lam in Beijing on Monday, saying the Asian financial hub was not yet out of its “dilemma” with the city’s economy facing an unprecedented and challenging situation.
+HONG KONG (Reuters) - Chinese Premier Li Keqiang met with Hong Kong leader Carrie Lam in Beijing on Monday, saying the Asian financial hub was not yet out of the “dilemma” facing the city’s economy after months of sometimes violent protests.

 Li met with Lam during a regular duty visit where she is also due to hold a potentially pivotal meeting with President Xi Jinping.

-The meetings come after Hong Kong police fired tear gas in late night street clashes with protesters on Sunday as the former British colony’s worst political crisis in decades drags on into a seventh month.
+The meetings come after Hong Kong police fired tear gas in late night street clashes with anti-government protesters on Sunday as the former British colony’s worst political crisis in decades drags on into a seventh month.

-“The SAR (special administrative region) government must continue its efforts, end violence and stop the chaos in accordance with the law and restore order,” Li said in his meeting with Lam, the opening remarks of which were broadcast by Cable TV.
+“Hong Kong right now has not stepped out of its dilemma,” Li said in his meeting with Lam, the opening remarks of which were broadcast by Cable TV.
+“The SAR (special administrative region) government must continue its efforts, end violence and stop the chaos in accordance with the law and restore order.”

-Anti-government protests in the city since June have posed one of the biggest populist challenges to Xi’s rule.
-The unrest has also complicated ties between China and the United States at a time of heightened tensions, including over trade.

-Lam’s visit comes amid speculation in local media that talks with Xi could yield fresh directives on the city’s political crisis, including a possible cabinet reshuffle.
+Hong Kong media have speculated that Lam’s talks with Xi could yield fresh directives on the city’s political crisis, including a possible cabinet reshuffle.

 The two had previously met in Shanghai in early November when Xi expressed “high trust” in Lam despite the turmoil.